-Well, I'm not really fat, but I could certainly stand to lose twenty pounds or so.
-I’ve lost a lot, but like a lot of people, I’m finding that the last twenty pounds can be a real bitch to lose.
+react-text: 8330 Well, I'm not /react-text really react-text: 8332 fat, but I could certainly stand to lose twenty pounds or so.
+I’ve lost a lot, but like a lot of people, I’m finding that the last twenty pounds can be a real bitch to lose. /react-text

 A while back, I gained a lot of weight.
 I blamed it on the medications the doctors were giving me, with some justification.
 My doctors said I was eating too much.
 We were both right, and so I decided to change my eating habits.